Kiranbanda2001/Ola_app/README.md

 Driver_Ratings: Ratings provided by customers to the drivers (out of 5).
 Customer_Rating: Ratings provided by drivers to the customers (out of 5).

-🛠️ Tools & Technologies
+## 🛠️ Tools & Technologies
 SQL: Data wrangling, cleaning and querying for insights.
 Power BI: Dashboard creation and detailed reporting.
 Python/Excel: Data preprocessing and randomization.

-📂 SQL Queries
+## 📂 SQL Queries
 All SQL queries used in this project are stored separately in SQL_Queries.txt.
 You can review them independently to understand the exact data extraction and transformations applied.

-📂 Power Bi Dashboard
+## 📂 Power Bi Dashboard
-Overall Page
+Interactive dashboards are built in Power BI to visualize key metrics like revenue, cancellations, ratings, and booking patterns.

+🔎 For detailed insights, interpretations, and recommendations, please open the ola ride project.pbix report included in this repository.